fabianjuelich/metamate/README.md

 # meta-tag
-Python/Tkinter program to rename files based on their metadata.
+Python/Tkinter application to rename files based on their metadata.